 Have we seen a VUCA Prime mindset take hold as a response to the COVID-19 pandemic?
 In many legal practices, the answer is yes.

 The 2021 Legal Trends Report explored the role of agility—being flexible in order to meet goals—and found that this is a key trait that consumers are looking for.
-Surveys identified that 79% of consumers prefer to have the option to work both in-person and remotely with their lawyer, signaling a need for legal professionals to provide flexibility in their operations.
-The rise in demand for remote experiences, or at least the option for remote experiences, was influenced by pandemic safety measures, but this is a change that will likely persist into the future.
+Surveys indicated that 79% of consumers prefer to have the option to work both in-person and remotely with their lawyer, signalling a need for legal professionals to provide flexibility in their operations.

 In 2020 we expressed our hope that the pandemic would eventually give way not just to a “new” normal, but a better normal for everyone.
 In regards to the legal space, we hoped that this would take the form of client-centered approaches to delivering cloud-based legal services.

 What we have seen thus far is a clear and significant change in the use of technology in the legal space.
-The vast majority of legal practices are now employing various types of software to manage their firms and connect with their clients, and there is little evidence to suggest that this trend will be reversed anytime soon.
+The vast majority of legal practices are now employing various types of software to manage their firms and connect with their clients.

 Another trend that has been gaining traction since the state of the pandemic is alternative billing structures.
 These provide clients with greater choice in the services they purchase, and can contribute to making legal services more affordable.